-Preparing for IPO starts now – even if you don’t go public for years to come
+Preparing for IPO starts now – even if you don’t go public for years to come.

-Your entire team is gathered around a podium.
+Your leadership team is gathered around a podium.
 The rest of the company is crowded into meeting rooms and event spaces around the globe.
-Everyone’s eyes are the live stream as together you count down to one of the most exciting ScaleUp milestones the company has navigated in recent years.
+Everyone’s eyes are on the live stream as you count down to one of the most exciting ScaleUp milestones the company has navigated in recent years.
 Five, four, three, two, one… the streamers explode over the crowd and every employee, investor, and partner of the company cheers in celebration.
 You are now a public company – you’ve successfully executed an Initial Public Offering.

-When you become a public company the disclosure requirements, investor communication programs and quarterly earnings calls require business and operational rigor since maintaining investor confidence as a public company rests on growth, predictability, and consistency.
+The ScaleUp software companies that Insight Partners invests in spend every day thinking about building world-class technology while scaling their teams to grow revenue rapidly.
+However, when they become public companies – there are a new set of things to additionally think about, namely disclosure requirements, investor communication programs, and quarterly earnings calls.
+These require business and operational rigor since maintaining investor confidence as a public company rests on growth, predictability, and consistency.

 What type of business is a good IPO candidate?

 - You have a strong competitive advantage.
 There is a reason successful companies spend years focused on product excellence or driving a durable edge that sets them apart from the competition.
-When you go public you want that moat to be wide enough and defensible enough to prove to investors that you have what it takes to remain a sought-after business by customers and investors alike.
+When you go public you want that moat to be wide and defensible enough to prove to investors that you have what it takes to remain a sought-after business by customers and investors alike.

 Here are a few items to ensure are checked off before going public:

-- You have documented a clear strategic roadmap that will be used as a foundation for the company story and registration filing.
-To learn more about building a well-articulated strategy in the market, we recommend that you watch our webinar, "Be in the Room Where it Happens: CMO's Role in IPO."
+- You can clearly communicate your category & strategic positioning as the foundation for the company story and S1 registration filing.
+To learn more about building a well-articulated strategy in the market, we recommend that you watch our webinar, Be in the Room Where it Happens: CMO's Role in IPO.